What is a Cloud IDE?

-But how do the cloud IDE options available today differ from local developer environments and why should more developers consider using them, more so now than ever before?
+So what exactly is an IDE?
+How do the cloud IDE options available today differ from local developer environments?
+And why should more developers consider using them, more so now than ever before?

 For individuals and organizations willing to make the move to a cloud IDE, there are some significant advantages over traditional localhost development.